-The Self-Help episode of the fifth season of The Walking Dead, aired in 2014, almost didn't see the light of day.
+The Self-Help episode of The Walking Dead's fifth season, aired in 2014, almost didn't see the light of day.
 According to Michael Cudlitz (Abraham Ford), AMC censors considered banning its broadcast the day before its premiere.
 The controversy centered on a sex scene between Abraham and Rosita, longer and more graphic than usual for a series that always avoided explicit nudity to comply with cable and advertiser standards.

 The network applies a content review system that evaluates violence, language, and nudity according to FCC guidelines and advertising agreements.
 On basic cable television, explicit sex scenes pose a risk to revenue.
 The scene between Abraham and Rosita exceeded the usual limits of duration and visual detail.
 Censors demanded cuts or a strong warning.
 The production negotiated until the last moment to maintain the narrative without losing ratings or sponsors.

-In a world where the dead walk and people eat each other, the red line was a bed scene a few seconds longer.
-It seems that for censors, zombies dismembering bodies are suitable for the whole family, but two consenting adults are already adult material.
+In a world where the dead walk and people eat each other, the red line was a bedroom scene lasting a few extra seconds.
+It seems that for censors, zombies dismembering bodies are suitable for the whole family, but two consenting adults in a consensual situation are already adult material.
 Abraham survived walkers, bullets, and a freight train, but was almost defeated by a kiss and a sheet.
 The real drama, as always, was in the editing room.